Spin Texture as Polarization Fingerprint of Halide Perovskites

 The parameter $t$ can be varied to represent the effect of external controls such as pressure.
 The onsite parameters $\epsilon_s$ and $\epsilon_p$, which represent the band center of the states after taking into account the B-${s,p}$ - X-$p$ interactions, are related to the bandgap ($E_g$) as \cite{RaviPRM}

-Taking $\epsilon_s$ as reference (zero), $\epsilon_p$ can be related to the E$_g$.
-The third and fourth terms of the Hamiltonian respectively represent the atomic spin-orbit coupling ( $\lambda \Vec{L} \cdot \Vec{S}$) and polarized field (\textbf{E}$^P$) led spin-orbit coupling ($\alpha^P (\hat{E^P} \times\Vec{k})\cdot\Vec{\sigma}$).
+Taking $\epsilon_s$ as reference (zero), $\epsilon_p$ can be related to the $E_g$.
+The third and fourth terms of the Hamiltonian respectively represent the atomic spin-orbit coupling ( $\lambda \Vec{L} \cdot \Vec{S}$) and polarization field ($\vec{E}^P$) led spin-orbit coupling ($\alpha^P (\hat{E^P} \times\Vec{k})\cdot\Vec{\sigma}$).
 The value of $\lambda$ is taken to be 0.5eV which is of the same order as seen in MAPbI$_3$ \cite{KorePRB}.
 Here, $\alpha^P$ is the coupling strength which is proportional to the strength of the field, and $\sigma$ are the Pauli spin matrices.
-The polarized field allows inter-orbital hopping \cite{Isabella}
+The polarization field allows inter-orbital hopping \cite{Isabella}